Ada-Developers-Academy/core-interlude-2/current-events/activity-current-events.instructor.md

 - If there's energy around critical news, encourage the discussion!

 It's intentional that the format of this is small conversations/not to a large group.
 These can be really personal.

+## Meta

+The list of triggers comes from [a trigger warning guide](https://trigger-warning-guide.tumblr.com/triggers).
+I pruned some topics from my own POV.